Places Visited New Delhi - Agra - Jaipur - Chandigarh - Shimla Tour Id : IN - 22

 Golden Triangle with Himalayas Tour Id : IN - 22

-On arrival in Delhi: Having cleared immigration, collected your luggage and passed through customs, please make your way towards the exit of the terminal building where you will see a bank of people waiting for you.
+On arrival in Delhi: Having cleared immigration, collected your luggage and passed through customs, please make your way towards the exit of the terminal building where you will see a bank of people waiting.
 Amongst them will be Travel Counsellors Representative who will be waiting to greet you with a paging board with your name on.

-You will be transferred to your hotel and assisted with check in.
-(Standard check in time at the hotel is 1400 hrs).
+You will then be transferred to your hotel and assisted with check in.

 Day 2: In Delhi